-Hennep's approach allows us to respect and nurture the fundamental needs of the marijuana plant in a manner that ensures that we maintain and amplify its natural characteristics, preserving the flavor, complexity, and healthful benefits for which it is valued and appreciated.
-We achieve this using methods that allow us to compete favorably with industrial cultivation techniques while producing a superior product using processes that offer excellent energy efficiency and minimal environmental impact when compared to other approaches.
+Volcann's approach is to respect the fundamental needs of the marijuana plant in a manner that ensures that we source products that maintain and amplify its natural characteristics, preserving the flavor, complexity, and healthful benefits for which it is valued and appreciated.
+We achieve this by buying products created using methods that compete favorably with industrial cultivation techniques while producing a superior product using processes that offer excellent energy efficiency and minimal environmental impact when compared to other approaches.

 Price point - While price is rarely the most important factor affecting buying behavior, it should strive to achieve parity with the customer's perceived value of the product.
 All pricing will ultimately be determined by economic and marketplace conditions, not least those presented by competitors and their pricing models.
 Nonetheless, marijuana products enjoy - in no small degree - the benefits of commodity values.
 Most vendors have a good idea of the fair market price for marijuana products as do the majority of current consumers.
 Our target market users will seek out or be attracted to a product that offers quality and value.
-The financial projections take into account a potential price drop in year 3.

-Promotion - The Hennep Brand and products will be promoted through the following means:
+Promotion - The Volcann Brand and products will be promoted through the following means:

-Branding through product appearance and packaging - Hennep products will be attractively presented in a manner that demonstrates the high-quality marijuana experience for which they stand.
+Branding through product appearance and packaging - Volcann products will be attractively presented in a manner that demonstrates the high-quality marijuana experience for which they stand.
 Our pure flower and THC-infused product packaging will boast design attributes that make them unique, distinctive, and distinguishable from afar.

-Hennep's core flower product will comprise the standard eighth, quarter, and half ounce sizes, carefully pre-packaged to preserve quality and freshness.
+Volcann's core flower products will consist of the standard eighth, quarter, and half ounce sizes, carefully pre-packaged to preserve quality and freshness.
 This will avoid the tendency of bud tenders to break large buds or colas into smaller buds which dry out and blend in with inferior product before resale.
+This approach will also eliminate extraneous odors.

-Direct marketing through our retail outlet - While the main thrust of our marketing efforts will aim at building a brand relationship with end-users, our route to market through our retail outlet requires that our marketing and sales efforts work hand in hand.
-We will endeavor to engage our client-base personally with marketing collateral such as product information leaflets, advertising posters, product displays, and community campaign literature to support our retail sales efforts.
+Direct marketing through our retail outlet - While the main thrust of our marketing efforts will aim at building a brand and product relationship with end-users, the nature of retail sales requires that our marketing and sales efforts work hand in hand.
+We will endeavor to engage our client-base personally with marketing collateral such as product information leaflets, safe product use information, advertising posters, product displays, and community campaign literature to support our retail sales efforts.
 We will establish marketing partnerships through workshops, presentations, and mutually beneficial training seminars that further strengthen our brand.

-State, regional, and locally focused advertising and advertorials - The Massachusetts regulations regarding marijuana advertisements through print advertising, online advertising, sponsorship and more present many challenges.
+State, regional, and locally focused advertising and advertorials - The Massachusetts regulations regarding marijuana advertisements through print advertising, online advertising, sponsorship and more, present many challenges.
 These challenges are further exacerbated by the unwillingness of players like Facebook and Google to allow paid, marijuana-related advertisements across their medium.
 Federal laws that currently prohibit the sale of marijuana products across state lines largely negate the need for brand-building beyond adjoining state borders in the short term.
 As the principal market for our immediate future lies within the state of Massachusetts and surrounding states, this is where the main thrust of the advertising opportunities lie.
-While there are numerous national marijuana advertising platforms - often pay-per-click models - these can be costly and are most likely to reach those who are already fully embedded in the marijuana culture rather than the more significant part of our general target market.
+While there are numerous national marijuana advertising platforms - often pay-per-click models - these can be costly and are most likely to reach those who are already fully-embedded in the marijuana culture rather than the more significant part of our general target market.

-Hennep will circumvent the above-mentioned state advertising regulations by a policy of indirect advertising; leveraging our educational and community outreach programs to build brand awareness, through advertorials and carefully "sanitized" brand message advertisements aimed exclusively at the Massachusetts market, and direct advertising through our customer database as this grows via promotional activities.
+Volcann will navigate the above-mentioned state advertising regulations by a policy of indirect advertising; leveraging our educational and community outreach programs to build brand and product awareness, through advertorials and carefully "sanitized" brand message advertisements aimed exclusively at the Massachusetts market, and direct advertising through our customer database as this grows via promotional activities.